How to Sauté Shrimp

 Thawing Note: You’ll know your shrimp has thawed when it is firm – not solid – and flexible.
 Check its progress with by gently wiggling the tail forward and back.
 The shrimp is ready to cook if it bends easily with little resistance.

-Sprinkle your shrimp with a dash of salt, pepper, and the seasoning of your choice.
-Place them in your skillet, evenly spaced, and saute your shrimp 4-5 minutes, or until the meat is opaque and bright pink with a firm texture.
+Sprinkle your shrimp with a dash of salt, pepper, and the seasoning of your choice or try our Seafood Rub with Citrus and Herb.
+Place them in your skillet, evenly spaced, and sauté your shrimp 4-5 minutes, or until the meat is opaque and bright pink with a firm texture.
 Remove from skillet and plate as you please.

 Cooking Note: Most shrimp show a translucent blue color when raw.
 This blue hue gives way to bright pink and red as the shrimp cooks.
 However, some shrimp varieties (Wild Argentinian Red Shrimp, for example) are red even when raw.
 Know your shrimp variety before cooking, so you can accurately gauge whether your shrimp are fully cooked.